zontasticality/ping-llm/main.typ

 The primary metric during training is token-level cross-entropy on held-out measurements, with downstream evaluation focusing on latency prediction accuracy and generalization to unseen IP pairs and network conditions.

 #figure(
   image("wandb_training.png"),
- caption: [Multiple rounds of training, continuing from previous model checkpoints] )
+  caption: [Multiple rounds of training, continuing from previous model checkpoints], )

 == Evaluation & Metrics

-Evaluation focuses on three concrete checks that tie token likelihood to downstream utility.
-Each one probes a different capability and is cheap to re-run as the model changes.
+Evaluation focuses on three checks that should intuitively communicate the utility of the transformer approach.
+This includes a visualization of the hypothesis that including timestamps makes for better predictions, and a comparison of model predictions to real-world sampling from a given probe ID not in the dataset.

 *Timestamp vs no-timestamp RTT likelihood:* compare the log-probability of the correct RTT tokens with and without timestamp context.
 This is meaningful because it isolates whether temporal information actually sharpens the RTT distribution without changing the IP conditioning.

 #figure(
-  image("outputs/paper_metrics/run_latest/figures/timestamp_logprob_hist.png"),
-  caption: [Timestamp impact on RTT token likelihood: delta logP histogram, summary stats, and share above probability thresholds.]
-)

-*Prediction-mode accuracy summary:* rotate which field is predicted last and measure mean correct-token probability by group.
-This is meaningful because downstream tasks often require filling a missing field; the summary shows which parts of the measurement the model predicts reliably and which remain weak.

-#figure(
-  image("outputs/paper_metrics/run_latest/figures/mode_accuracy_summary.png"),
-  caption: [Prediction-mode accuracy by token group (mean P(correct token)).]
-)
+  image("timestamp_logprob_hist.png"),
+  caption: [Log P(correct RTT tokens) for full timestamps vs no timestamps.], )

 *Live ping distribution match:* compare real RTT histograms against model samples for a fixed set of targets and report KL divergence.
 This is meaningful because it tests distributional fidelity on live measurements, not just point accuracy, and surfaces miscalibration where the model is overconfident or under-dispersed.

 #figure(
-  image("outputs/paper_metrics/run_latest/figures/live_ping_grid.png"),
+  image("live_ping_grid.png"),
-  caption: [Live ping RTT distributions for real vs model samples with per-target KL.]
+  caption: [Live ping RTT distributions for real vs model samples with per-target KL.], )

-)
+*Prediction-mode accuracy summary:* rotate which field is predicted last and measure mean correct-token probability by group.
+This shows which fields are "easier" to learn than others / have less average entropy, at least at this model size, training time, and dataset size.

+#figure(
+  image("mode_accuracy_summary.png"),
+  caption: [Prediction-mode accuracy by token group (mean P(correct token)).], )

 These figures are paired with token-level cross-entropy and perplexity on a held-out split from the same time window.
 Generalization is probed by holding out regions/ASNs, later time windows, and unseen IP pairs.
 Because latency has intrinsic jitter, the evaluation emphasizes distributional fit and calibration over point estimates.